Foso/Jetpack-Compose-Playground/mkdocs/general/compose_preview.md

+# @Preview
 You can use the @Preview annotation to preview compose functions inside Android Studio.

 ```kotlin